I wanted to put together a list of help for that struggling mechanic out there

 Take a picture with your phone.
 It is so handy just to snap a photo showing how everything goes, and if it’s really complex, you go take a series of pictures showing the steps.

 When you are messing with alignment and timing, a bottle of white-out is your friend, and then even snapping a picture of that.
 Mark, your place, take a picture it will be worth a thousand cuss-words.

 When NASA puts a rocket ship together, everything is scrutinized, and each bolt and part go through a rigorous process of certification for space.
 When you are working on a dump truck, the same scrutiny is often not needed.

 I am not saying do a crappy job or sloppy work.
 I am saying that taking a tiny issue way too far and wasting time is not a great idea.
 Not every problem will get fixed every time it’s in the shop if you have a fleet.
 Sometimes they have to roll with a tiny air leak.
 Just always put it in your notes and let the boss know.

 I have a chicken fried finger to show for this one.
 Always disconnect the battery—every repair.
 I helped a friend remove a turbo, and on this particular unit, the starter was underneath it.
 My ring turned 🍒 cherry red.
 I now wear a silicone ring.
 They are cool and comfortable.
 Check them out on Amazon here.

-If you notice, removing the battery cables are usually the first step in most repairs by the book, for a good reason.
+If you notice, removing the battery cables is usually the first step in most repairs by the book, for a good reason.
 You don’t need to get a burn or short something out.
 Just do it.